chin3/Multi-Agent-Research-POC/README.md

 ---

+## Disclaimer

-"This project is a personal project developed entirely outside of my employment using personal time and equipment."
+This project is a personal project developed entirely outside of my employment using personal time and equipment.
+This work:

+- Was created on my own time without using employer resources
+- Does not contain or use any proprietary information, trade secrets, or intellectual property of any employer
+- Is not related to any current or anticipated business or research interests of my employer
+- Is provided as-is without any warranty or guarantee of any kind

+All opinions and implementations are my own and do not represent the views of any organization I am affiliated with.